“Everyone needs to get back to their

 Diane Longboat/Kahontakwas (Mohawk)

-“Beyond race, ethnicity or political definitions, indigeneity can become a social ethic.
+“Beyond race, ethnicity or political definitions, Indigeneity can become a social ethic.
 In this way, the re-indigenized person or community is a perfectly integrated part of nature rather than separate from it.
 Life practices intent on TEK, and knowledge of the land’s local realities and regenerative capacity, become the guiding force for human occupation.”

 Jeannette Armstrong (Syilx Okanagan)

-"All humans have the right to return home, and become indigenous to this earth, to become real human beings living their full potential as caretakers of life, to become people with big hearts living in cooperation with each other and with other forms of life."
-Arkan Lashwala (Peru, Arawaka Ceremonial Center)
+"All humans have the right to return home, and become Indigenous to this earth, to become real human beings living their full potential as caretakers of life, to become people with big hearts living in cooperation with each other and with other forms of life."

 Robin Wall Kimmerer (Potawatomi)